LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/PowerGrid_FDI/PowerGrid_FDI_CaseStudy.md

 ### Attack Scenario Design

-The attack scenario demonstrates a **False Data Injection (FDI) attack** on a power grid system, leading to a power failure for the railway system.
-In this section, we will introduce the targeted vulnerable point of the system which used by the attacker and the attack path (lateral movement) of the attacker.
+The attack scenario section outlines the targeted system vulnerabilities exploited by the attacker, the lateral movement of the attacker and the detailed possible effect can be observed when the attack happens.

 #### Attack Vulnerability Background

+As detailed in the background knowledge section, the FDI attack focuses on manipulating system data to deceive decision-making processes.
+Specifically, this attack targets two critical components of the power grid system:

+- **Power Grid Operating Data Collection**: The attacker manipulates real-time voltage and current data transmitted by Metering Units (MUs) to Remote Terminal Units (RTUs).
+- **Exception Handling Mechanism**: By injecting erroneous data, the attacker triggers safety protection protocols, leading to system shutdowns or power cut-offs.

-As shown in the background knowledge section, the FDI focuses on manipulating the data flowing through the system to deceive decision-making processes.
-In the case study, the attack will aim on the power grid operating data collection and the exception situation handling part.
-The table below outlines the **normal operating ranges** for voltage and current across various power loads and customers within the power grid system.
-Each type of energy source has specific voltage and current thresholds that ensure safe and efficient operation.
+The table below summarizes the **normal operating ranges** for voltage and current across various power loads and customers within the power grid system.
+These thresholds are essential for maintaining safe and efficient system operations:

 | Energy Source                  | Connected System        | Voltage Range | Current Range |
 | ------------------------------ | ----------------------- | ------------- | ------------- |